Skip to main content

 Alternatively, Mary could combine her donation of highly appreciated stock with a cash donation.

 Example: Let’s say Mary’s AGI is approximately $5M.
 Her AGI maximum is therefore $1M for stock (20%).
 If she were to donate cash, she’d be permitted to donate up to 30% of her AGI—an additional 10%.
 She could therefore donate that same $1M of highly appreciated stock used in the previous example along with an additional $500,000 in cash.
 Assuming she has no other limitations (this example is exclusively for illustrative purposes), she would be eligible for a deduction of up to $1.5M.
 Meanwhile, her private foundation would only pay a 1.39% excise tax on the stock’s gain of $900,000, resulting in a tax bill of $18,000 and a $982,000 endowment for her foundation.
-If the stock were donated in a year in which the foundation planned for a 1% tax rate, the tax bill would be only $9,000.

 Donate Other Types of Appreciated Assets

 Private foundations can be funded with a wide variety of assets.
 And unlike other giving vehicles that require liquidation of donated assets, private foundations can continue to hold them.
-These assets include:
+These assets could include:

-• Cash and publicly traded securities
+• Publicly traded securities

 • Alternative assets, including private equity